velllectroniq/Amelia-s-Extended-Research/README.md

 ### Star Research
 If you worry still about the specific order in which you have to purchase star research - don't worry, since in this mod, star research is modified so that completing all levels is able to give you the abillity of purchasing all star research

-### Research Ticket
+### Research Tickets
-You might want to oget yourself a healthy supply of those, since some research require more than 999M green papers, for example, which is impossible to get - and here research tickets come to rescue, since they bypass research cost, thus allowing you to purchase previously inaccesible research levels
+You might want to get yourself a healthy supply of those, since some research require more than 999M green papers, for example, which is impossible to get - and here research tickets come to rescue, since they bypass research cost, thus allowing you to purchase previously inaccesible research levels

 p.s. when I say a 'healthy supply', I do mean a _rather large_ supply, because that's the only way of purchasing _most_ (but not all) higher levels of _most_ (but not all) research

+&nbsp;
+&nbsp;
 &nbsp;
 &nbsp;
 &nbsp;